brillout/wildcard-api/docs/readme.template.md

 });
 ~~~

-Instead, you should define permissions, such as:
+Instead, you should define permissions, for example:
 ~~~js
 // Node.js server